PP-Module for Email Client

 This chapter describes the security requirements which have to be fulfilled by the product under evaluation.
 Those requirements comprise functional components from Part 2 and assurance components from Part 3 of [CC].
 The following conventions are used for the completion of operations:

-In a PP-Configuration that includes the App PP, the TOE is expected to rely on some of the security functions implemented by the Email Client as a whole and evaluated against the App PP. The following sections describe any modifications that the ST author must make to the SFRs defined in the App PP in addition to what is mandated by Section 5.2 TOE Security Functional Requirements.
+In a PP-Configuration that includes the App PP, the TOE is expected to rely on some of the security functions implemented by the Application as a whole and evaluated against the App PP. The following sections describe any modifications that the ST author must make to the SFRs defined in the App PP in addition to what is mandated by Section 5.2 TOE Security Functional Requirements.

 5.1.1 Modified SFRs